Gia Milinovich

 Gia Michele Milinovich (born 11 July 1969) is an American-British television presenter and writer.

 Early life

-Milinovich was born in Minnesota to an ethnic Serbian family,.
+Milinovich was born in Minnesota to a Croatian family.

 Career

-She presented television programmes such as Channel 4's Demolition Day (2003–06), as well as Sky Sports, Nickelodeon and BBC Radio 5 Live shows.
+Milinovich presented television programmes such as Channel 4's Demolition Day (2003–2006), as well as Sky Sports, Nickelodeon and BBC Radio 5 Live shows.
 She produced the "behind the scenes" website for the film Sunshine and was part of the technical support team for the BBC programme Electric Dreams in 2009.

 Politics

 Milinovich is a convenor of the cross-party political movement, More United.